ElaineLi0320/Emotion-Aware-AI/README.md

 Since custom images are collected via Google Images API, make sure to load your google API key and custom search engine ID into a .env file in the directory where main.py is located.
 See Google doc [here](https://developers.google.com/custom-search/v1/overview).
 Then, simply run `python main.py` in [data](data/main.py) and choose the first option on a menu that pops up.
 > [!Note]
 > Make sure to comment out the code in `main.py` that checks for `.env` credentials if you don't intend to run this program for image collection.

 > [!CAUTION]
 > Other modes in the menu may break since they have been deprecated upon finishing data collection.
-Please see comments in the script[main.py](data/main.py).
+Please see comments in the script [main.py](data/main.py).